DataDog/integrations-core/oracle/README.md

 ##### JDBC Driver

 This method only works on linux.
-Java 8 or higher is required on your system for JPype, one of the libraries used by the Agent when using JDBC Driver
+Java 8 or higher is required on your system for JPype, one of the libraries used by the Agent when using JDBC Driver.

 Once it is installed, follow the following steps: